rdemboski/RyanDemboski.Me/README.md

 ## NAU Senior Capstone Project
 **Under active development, final prototype due Week of 3/20**

 In this project, I have taken the role of Team Lead for our team GreenAZ.
-The mission of the project is to develop a web visualization system with a MEAN stack application, and GIS mapping technologies.
+The mission of the project is to develop a web visualization system with a MEAN stack (MongoDB, Express.js, Angular, Node.js) application, and GIS mapping technologies.
 It will be deployed with Podman/Docker.

 [![GreenAZ Team Video](https://img.youtube.com/vi/ofiVOZFJ18U/0.jpg)](https://www.youtube.com/watch?v=ofiVOZFJ18U)